elunna/hackem/hackem_changelog.md

     - Base item: Staff of Necromancy
     - Wielded by Acererak.
 Very strong, but with a cost..
     - Has a special wither attack
-    - While wielding, passive wither attack (and inflicts occasional fear)
+    - While wielding, inflicts a passive wither attack (and occasional fear)
     - If you are wielding and withering, you deal double damage.
     - #invoke for withering and aggravate monster
     - Cannot be wished for.